+Use of Comment

+climate-

+related

+scenario

+analysis

-Use of climate- related scenario analysis Comment Row Yes We have completed a detailed analysis of our primary business, located in the UK, against several scenarios including 2 1 degrees, using National Grid's Future Energy Scenarios.
+including National Grid's Future Energy Scenarios.
+This analysis has provided valuable insights into the businesses whilst also highlighting the significant opportunities and potential growth areas that Centrical Control We have completed a detailed analysis of our primary business, located in the UK, against several scenarios including 2 and 1.5 degrees, using a number of third-party reference scenarios including National Grid's Future Energy Scenarios.
 This analysis has provided valuable insights into the range of risks and impacts associated with the energy transition on Centrica's core businesses whilst also highlighting the significant opportunities and potential growth areas that Centrica is already engaged in through its new strategy.
-A key conclusion was that our targeted growth businesses DE&P and Centrica Hive are both advantaged in a two-degree scenario against our central case due to increased demand for Storage, Demand Side Response, Smart technologies and Time of Use Tariffs.
+A key conclusion was that our targeted growth businesses Centrica Business Solutions (CBS) and Centrica Home Solutions (CHS) are both advantaged in a 2 or 1.5 -degree scenario against our central case due to increased demand for Storage, Demand Side Response, Smart technologies and Time of Use Tariffs.